mondago/ucclient-js-sdk/README.md

 ucSession.connect()
 ```

 Events are communicated using event listeners.
-To receive an events add event listeners for `"ucLogin"` and `"ucCall"`, the objects shown later are stored in the detail property of the event.
+To receive an event add event listeners for `"ucLogin"` and `"ucCall"`.

+The objects, shown later, are stored in the detail property of the event.

 Show data: